Edit elements with the new Visual Editor

 The Visual Editor lets you make changes to existing page elements in your experiment, such as text, buttons, backgrounds, or images.

-Select an existing element on the page to see three options:
+Select an existing element on the page to display the following options:

 • Edit element